 It’s a win for business owners and customers alike.

-By 2025, it’s predicted that the subscription economy will be worth $1.5 trillion.
-From $275 billion in 2022, that’s a steep rise to come in just a few short years.
+By 2030, it’s predicted that the subscription economy will be worth $1.2 trillion globally.
+From $275 billion in 2022, that’s a steep rise to come in just a few years.
 But the leap still looks likely.
 Everything is turning subscription based.

 Whatever your industry, chances are there’s an opportunity to utilize a subscription model and recurring payments.
 This article covers all you need to know about the recurring payments solution and how to implement it into your business.